 Before describing current practice, some patent basics are reviewed here.
-A patent consists background and references, but the important section of the patent is the claims section.
+A patent consists of background and references, but the important section of the patent is the claims section.
 The claims describe the important aspects of the patented device.
 Discoveries and algorithms are not patentable.
 As a result, a new substance may not be patented, but the process to manufacture the process can be patented.
 Similarly, a software patent’s claims describe a device that the software enables.
 Claim language is very precise and generally must be written by a skilled patent attorney, thus contributing to the cost of filing a patent.

 By 2010, a device such as a smart phone could have 10 of thousands of patents that apply (RPX, 2011).
 Companies hold large patent portfolios (Lim, 2014) covering their products.
 There have been some important court cases recently.
 While it is a copyright case, not a patent law case, Oracle vs Google is illuminating.
 Oracle asserted that Application Programming Interfaces (API’s) can be copyrighted and only their code could implement their API’s.
 Google had written alternative code based on that approach.
 The jury found that this was fair use, and copyright protection did not rule out this development by Google.
 This case is still under appeal, but it does illustrate that the boundaries of protections continued to be challenged and defined (Samuelson 2012).
 A common characteristic of these litigations is expense.
 Legal expenses of $20 to $30 million are common (Schwartz, 2012) and with preparation and appeals taking years.